-Basically, a life insurance policy helps in meeting three goals in life.
+A life insurance policy helps in meeting three goals in life.
 Let us look at them:

 - Protection: A life insurance policy provides financial security to the family on the untimely demise of the insured.

-- Investment: Along with protection, a life insurance also helps in investment so that the money can be used for meeting various financial goals.
+- Investment: Along with protection, life insurance also helps in investment so that the money can be used for meeting various financial goals.

 What is Life Insurance Premium?

 A premium is the amount paid to the insurance company for getting a life insurance policy.
-The premium amount is an important aspect to be considered before finalising a policy.
+The premium or the cost of the insurance is an important aspect to be considered before finalising a policy.
 It depends on various factors like age and gender.
 To reap the benefits of the insurance policy, it is important to pay the premium on time.
 In case of a non-payment or a payment delay, the policy can be considered as a lapsed policy.
 However, before a policy happens to expire, you usually get a grace period of 30 days.
 The payment mode can be regular or single.
 A regular payment can be monthly, annually and so on.
 Let us understand some factors on which the premium depends.

 Age: This is an important deciding factor while buying an insurance policy.
 Older you are, higher the premium amount.
 Accordingly, younger people have to pay lower premium amount for a life insurance policy.